fcelda/nsec5-draft/nsec5.md

     c.example.org.
 86400 IN NSEC5PROOF 48566 Amgn22zUiZ9JVyaT

-This is a signed NSEC5 RR "matching" c.example.org with CNAME and MX Type Bits cleared.
+This is a signed NSEC5 RR "matching" c.example.org. with CNAME and MX Type Bits cleared and its TXT Type Bit set.
 This NSEC5 RR has its owner name equal to the NSEC5 hash of c.example.org.
+This proves the existence of c.example.org. for a type other than MX and CNAME.
-NSEC5 RR are always precomputed.
+NSEC5 RR are precomputed.

     o4k89v.example.org.
 86400 IN NSEC5   48566 0 0O49PI A TXT RRSIG